 Table Tennis England Coaching Conference 2026

-As part of Table Tennis England’s commitment to coaches and coach development, the first ever full Table Tennis England Coaching Conference will take place in Nottingham on Saturday 21 March 2026
+As part of Table Tennis England’s commitment to coaches and coach development, the first ever full Table Tennis England Coaching Conference took place in Nottingham on Saturday 21 March 2026

 Conference title: Developing coaches.
 Empowering players.
 Building the future.